 Search for novel antibiotics in sponge-associated bacteria

 In this project, we screen the microbiome of marine sponges for the discovery of compounds active against clinical bacterial strains.
-More specifically, we are focusing on the microbiome of Hymeniacidon perlevis and Halichondria panicea and searching for sponge bacteria inhibiting the growth of multi-resistant Staphylococcus aureus strains.
+More specifically, we are focusing on the microbiome of Hymeniacidon perlevis and Halichondria panicea and searching for sponge bacteria inhibiting the growth of multi-resistant clinical strains.
 Two approaches are used in parallel: 1) a culture-dependent one: the screening of hundreds of strains that were isolated from the sponge tissue using classical or “revisited” cultivation media and 2) a culture-independent one: the cloning of large fragments of the microbiome’s DNA into various bacterial hosts and the subsequent screening of the metagenomic library.

 Figure 1: A piece of H. perlevis tissue (Picture by A. Rodriguez)